animo/minor-blockchain-2020/docs/entire-course/decentralized-development.md

 #### For loops

 For loops are another general coding principle.
 They are used to execute something in a loop.
 They can be very simple or complex depending on desired functionality.
+For loops often use a counter, which can look complicated at first.

+A for loop has a beginning, a condition and an incrementing step in the form of: `for (beginning; condition; step)`.
+The beginning is where to begin with counting, often this is initialized at 0 with `uint i=0`.
+The condition is what the function checks each step.
+If it is true the loop continues.
+For example `for(uint i=0; i < 10; step)` will continue as long as the condition `i < 10` (i is smaller then 10) is true.
+The increment is how we change the beginning each time.
+If we want i to increase with 1 every loop (until the condition is no longer true) we make the increment `i++`.
+A for loop that loops 9 times therefore looks like this `for(uint i=0; i <10; i++)`.

 ```solidity
 // array of ages